 Silent data corruption or bitrot is a serious problem faced by disk drives resulting in data getting corrupted without the user’s knowledge.
 The reasons are manifold (aging drives, current spikes, bugs in disk firmware, phantom writes, misdirected reads/writes, driver errors, accidental overwrites) but the result is the same - compromised data.

 When WORM is enabled, MinIO disables all APIs that can potentially mutate the object data and metadata.
 The means that data once written becomes tamper-proof.
-This has practical applications for a number of different regulatory requirements.
+This has practical applications for many different regulatory requirements.

 The modern enterprise has data everywhere.
 MinIO allows those various instances to be combined to form a unified global namespace.
-Specifically, up to 32 MinIO servers can be combined into a Distributed Mode set and multiple Distributed Mode sets can be combined into a MinIO Server Federation.
+Specifically, any number of MinIO servers can be combined into a Distributed Mode set and multiple Distributed Mode sets can be combined into a MinIO Server Federation.
 Each MinIO Server Federation provides a unified admin and namespace.

 All enterprises are adopting a multi-cloud strategy.
 This also includes private clouds.
 As a result, your bare-metal virtualization containers and public cloud services (including non-S3 providers like Google, Microsoft and Alibaba) have to look identical.
 While the modern application is highly portable, the data that powers those applications is not.